wrshf7/HapSelect-Docs/docs/workflow/example_workflow.md

 Generally:

 - small problems converge quickly
-- highly polygenic architectures with many parents may require many iterations
+- highly polygenic architectures with many parents/large populations may require many iterations
+- You will likely need to experiment

 ---

 #### `run`

-Number of iterations allowed without improvement before stopping.
+Number of iterations allowed without improvement before termination.
+Generally, I would not set this lover than 150 to 200, especially with low `pmutation` and `pcrossover` because exploring the parameter space may take awhile once close to being optimised.

 ##### Trade-offs